Career Opportunities in Internet Data Science

 - Real-time pricing and inventory management

-And Google, SAS and IBM have been right there to help.
-In recent years, these big fish have gone on buying streaks, snapping up smaller fry with useful analytics technologies.
+In recent years Google, SAS and IBM have gone on buying streaks, snapping up smaller companies with useful analytics technologies.

 - In 2013, Google bought the e-commerce specialist Channel Intelligence for $125 million.
 With this purchase, it acquired CI’s sales and event transaction data gathering platform (TrueTag) – technology which CI claims tracks nearly 15 percent of U.S. transactions online.